 Sudan’s 21-year civil war left two million people dead and split the country in two.
-The war ended in 2005 but peace remains fragile, especially after the South became independent in July 2011.
+Weapons are everywhere in the countryside and inter-communal battles occur with frightening regularity.